ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 space_type
   The unit portion of the global catalog data set size.
-Note that this is just the unit; the value is specified with \ :literal:`space\_primary`\ .
+Note that this is just the unit; the value for the primary space is specified with \ :literal:`space\_primary`\  and the value for the secondary space is specified with \ :literal:`space\_secondary`\ .

-  This option takes effect only when the global catalog is being created.
-If the global catalog already exists, the option has no effect.
+  This option takes effect only when the global catalog data set is being created.
+If the global catalog data set already exists, the option has no effect.

   The size can be specified in megabytes (\ :literal:`M`\ ), kilobytes (\ :literal:`K`\ ), records (\ :literal:`REC`\ ), cylinders (\ :literal:`CYL`\ ), or tracks (\ :literal:`TRK`\ ).